"we need no wings to go in search of God but have only to find a place where we can be alone and look upon God present within us."

 Weekly Readings and Reflections

-Each week Fr David Hofman, OCarm & Damien Peile provide:
+Each week Fr David Hofman, OCarm provides:

 Gospel: The text of the Gospel for the coming Sunday.
-(OT.
-A. means Ordinary Time in Year A of a three year cycle.)

 Notes: A closer look at the reading; the liturgical setting for the particular Sunday; and an instructive reflection.